TrifanBogdan24/To-pit-or-not-to-pit/C-method-2/README.md

 1. **PMU** (Power Management Unit) Sensors
 2. **Tire** Sensors

-Each sensor type has its priority and associated function callss.
+Each sensor type has its priority and associated function calls.